 Zola, Picasso, Guitry… The stone heritage that survived the 1945 bombardments merges with the sepia toned memory of these great figures of French and international culture.
-They have been visitors to the seaside resort since the beginnings of the Belle Époque (1870).
-Discover the history of Belle Époque villas.
+They have been visitors to the seaside resort since the beginning of the Belle Époque (1870).
+We invite you to discover the history of the Belle Époque villas.

 In Royan, like an air of Belle Époque

-Newspaper criers, horse-drawn carriages traversing the rocky paths, ringing of the bell as the tram passes, absinthe drinkers on the terrace… So many clichés reflecting the spirit and the breath of a peaceful and carefree era before the war of 14- 18.
+Newspaper vendors, carriages traveling along rocky paths, the ringing of bells as the tram passes, absinthe drinkers on terraces...
+So many photos reflect the spirit and breath of a peaceful and carefree era before the war of 14-18.
 Royan tastes the fruits of this "Belle Époque" when the sea bathing fashion, coming from across the Channel, gradually raises this small village of fishermen and farmers to the rank of seaside resort.
 The Bordeaux elite then the All of Paris took the train to travel to the seaside resort.

-The city has been connected to the national railway network since 1875.
+The city was connected to the national railway network in 1875.
 It has been served locally by a tramway since 1890.
-Royan is developing an infrastructure and a leisure offer in line with this new tourist economy.
+Royan then developed an infrastructure and a leisure offer in line with this new tourist economy.
 The city is covered with casinos.
 Of the five establishments that were established there between 1843 and 1960, only one remains today.
 The old Sporting, on the beach of Pontaillac, is thus built, on the threshold of the 1930s, with its back to the sea.
 The new place is therefore built in a concrete setting in the “art-deco” style.
 After the war, he saw the cream of French showbiz parade (Bécaud, Montand, Aznavour, Brel, Ferré and Brassens…).

 The last 1945 bombings reduced to dust the architecture of the “Belle Époque” and the “Roaring Twenties”.
 A few elements remain preserved, such as the former Jules-Ferry school (1907), the Émile Zola college (1904) and the former Hôtel du Golf in Pontaillac.
 The central core of this luxury palace turned residence, a quadrilateral surrounded by four corner towers surmounted by a slate dome, corresponds to the initial villa of Jean Lacaze (1856).
 The Pontaillac district remains, with that of the Park and the Oasis (to the east of the town of Royan), the only area spared by the intense and violent aerial epilogue of the last world war.
 About 250 of the 4 seaside villas recorded before the war escaped destruction.
 These villas, characteristic of a triple stylistic influence (chalet, castel or cottage), punctuate the Boulevard Frederic-Garnier, on the edge of the Grande Conche.